jawah/urllib3.future/README.md

 We know how sensible this matter is, this is why we are obligated to ensure the highest level of compatibility and a fast support in case anything happen.
 We are probably going to be less forgiven in case of bugs than the original urllib3.
-For good~ish reasons, we know.
+For understandable reasons, we know.

 The matter is taken with utmost seriousness and everyone can inspect this package at will.